 THE WORK OF JON GANN

 The Downtown Bend Business Association is looking for a few community-minded individuals to join our staff to make sure that Downtown Bend is looking its best every day!
+This is a fun job where you can make a difference, and opportunities for growth are unlimited.

 Under the direction of the Downtown Bend Business Association (DBBA) Maintenance and Operations Manager, these positions assist with the day-to-day custodial, grounds, gardening, and maintenance activities in Downtown Bend.
 Candidates must be dependable and able to work independently.